Uwe1958/ioBroker.bluesound/README.md

 ## Changelog

+### 0.1.7 Issue #11: Volume is now read from player and stored into .info.volume
 ### 0.1.6 Added secs and totlen also as string object
 ### 0.1.5 Solved error message, when totlen is not reported in /Status
 ### 0.1.4 pollingtime is now correctly read from config page